gemmaellis16/yoga-project/README.md

 #### * Typography
-* The XXXXX font is the main font used throughout the website with Sans Serif as the fallback font in case the font isn't imported correctly to the site.
-The xxxx font is an attractive font and used frequently in programming.
+* The Roboto font is the main font used throughout the website with Exo as the fallback font in case the font isn't imported correctly to the site.
+The Roboto font is used frequently in programming.

 #### * Imagery
 * The large background yoga image is designed to be calming and attractive to capture the users attention to read further.